byapparov/byapparov.github.io/_posts/2019-12-07-atdd-data-pipeline-design.md

 Resolving all dependencies is impossible within a single release, unless you have a one code base for all projects.
 Instead, we will update metadata of `amount` field so it is obvious that `amount_ex_vat` should be used going forward.
 You can also set and communicate a target date for complete removal of `amount` field, at which point dependent projects can take responsibility for any outrage caused by removal of the field.

-# Continuous Integration
+# Continuous integration

 Code and test structure can be executed independently which means you can run all the tests in parallel on small datasets which should result in a very fast execution.
-Commonly used tools like Jenkins can help to achieve this.
+Commonly used CI tools like Jenkins can help to achieve this.